-With a treatment that had been discovered in the early 1970s and available on the Internet for more than 13 years, the question has often been raised about why more conclusive information has not been published before now.
+With a treatment that had been discovered in the early 1970s and available on the Internet for nearly 15 years, the question has often been raised about why more conclusive information has not been published before now.

 This is because:

 - After his discovery, Dr. Sears ran into overwhelming disbelief about his treatments.
 “Son, that’s impossible.
 Sit down,” he was told when he tried to explain his discovery at a veterinary conference.
 This was a discouraging experience for him.

 - He lacked the resources and ability to get his work published.
 When he contacted major universities about his discovery, he was told he would have to pay $500,000 to have a research project conducted.
 As a simple, clinical vet trying to meet the expenses of running his clinic, he had no way of paying so much.
 So, he remained quiet about his discovery for decades.

 - While his treatments were posted on a website in May 2000, the Save Dogs From Distemper project did not get started until December 2008.
 We have compiled these preliminary statistics on cases treated since then in the hope that this may be useful to researchers.

 How this report was compiled

 The data for the report comes from two sources: